Ayush-Sharmaaa/Innovathon-2K26/README.md

 - This is a prototype UI with a handcrafted local dataset.
 - Official links and scheme rules should be re-verified before production deployment.
+- Voice input depends on browser support for the Web Speech API and microphone permissions.